RetroReversing/retroReversing/pages/gamecube/GamecubeDebugSymbols.md

 # Other Notes

 Mario Kart - Double Dash!! contains a file called debugInfoS.MAP which would have presumably contained debug symbols but sadly it doesn't contain any data (nulled with 0-bytes).

+Pikmin2 has a file called `pikmin2*P.MAP` which could be a compressed or encrypted debugger map file, but thats mainly a guess because the previous Pikmin has a plain-text debugger .MAP file.
+The * depends the Region U for US, P for PAL and J for Japan